 Please type or print in ink.

-NAME OF FILER (LAST) (FIRST) (MIDDLE) 1.
-Office, Agency, or Court Agency Name (Do not use acronyms) Division, Board, Department, District, if applicable Your Position ▶ If filing for multiple positions, list below or on an attachment.
-(Do not use acronyms) Agency: 2.
-Jurisdiction of Office (Check at least one box) Judge, Retired Judge, Pro Tem Judge, or Court Commissioner State (Statewide Jurisdiction) County of Multi-County City of Other 3.
-Type of Statement (Check at least one box) Annual: The period covered is January 1, 2023, through Leaving Office: Date Left / December 31, 2023.
-(Check one circle.) -or-The period covered is January 1, 2023, through the date The period covered is / of leaving office.
-December 31, 2023.
-The period covered is Assuming Office: Date assumed // the date of leaving office. and office sought, if different than Part 1: Candidate: Date of Election Schedule Summary (required) ► Total number of pages including this cover page: Schedules attached Schedule C - Income, Loans, & Business Positions - schedule attached Schedule A-1 - Investments - schedule attached Schedule D - Income - Gifts - schedule attached Schedule A-2 - Investments - schedule attached Schedule E - Income - Gifts - Travel Payments - schedule attached Schedule B - Real Property - schedule attached None - No reportable interests on any schedule 5.
-Verification ZIP CODE STREET (Business or Agency Address Recommended - Public Document) EMAIL ADDRESS DAYTIME TELEPHONE NUMBER I have used all reasonable diligence in preparing this statement.
-I have reviewed this statement and to the best of my knowledge the information contained herein and in any attached schedules is true and complete.
-I acknowledge this is a public document.
-I certify under penalty of perjury under the laws of the State of California that the foregoing is true and correct.
-Signature Date Signed (File the originally signed paper statement with your filing official.) (month, day, year)
+ΝA ME OF FILER (LAST) (FIRST) (MIDDLE) Office, Agency, or Court Agency Name (Do not use acronyms) Division, Board, Department, District, if applicable Your Position ▶ If filing for multiple positions, list bek ow or on an attachment.
+(Do not use acronyms) Agency: Position: 2.
+Jurisdiction of Office (Check at least one box) State Judge, Retired Judge, Pro Tem Judge, or Court Commissioner (Statewide Jurisdiction) Multi-County County of City of Other 3.
+Type of Statement (Check at It Annual: The period covered is Ja December 31, 2023. nuary 1, 2023, through Leaving Office: Date Left/(Check one circle.) -or- The period covered is December 31, 2023. , throug h Assuming Office: Date assumed ☐ The period covered is/, through the date of leaving office.
+Candidate: Date of Election and office sou ght, if different than Part 1: 4.
+Schedule Summary (require Schedules attached d) ► Total numb per of pages including this cover page: Schedule A-1 - Investments - s chedule attached Schedule C - Income, Loans, & Business Positions - schedule attached Schedule A-2 - Investments - s Schedule D - Income - Gifts - schedule attached Schedule B - Real Property - s chedule attached Schedule E - Income - Gifts - Travel Payments - schedule attached -(or None - No reportable int erests on any schedule 5.
+Verification MAILING ADDRESS STREET (Business or Agency Address Recommended - Pur CITY blic Document) STATE ZIP CODE DAYTIME TELEPHONE NUMBER EMAIL ADDRESS () - Application of the Control of the I have used all reasonable diligence in paterin and in any attached schedules is reparing this statement.
+I have re s true and complete.
+I acknowled eviewed this statement and to the best of my knowledge the information contained dge this is a public document. fornia that the foregoing is true and correct.
+Date Signed Cianatura (month, day, ye ar) Signature (File the originally signed paper statement with your filing official.)